IntelRealSense/librealsense/examples/callback/readme.md

 ```

 Finally, print the frame counters once every second.
+After calling `start`, the main thread will continue to execute work, so even when no other action is required, we need to keep the application alive.
-In order to protect our counters from being accessed simultaneously, protect the counters using the mutex.
+In order to protect our counters from being accessed simultaneously, access the counters using the mutex.
 ```cpp
 std::cout << "RealSense callback sample" << std::endl << std::endl;